I have to admit, I’m worried…

 In short, no. They’re not the same.

-Enablement’s job is broad.
+Sales Enablement is more broad.
 They work with many departments to organize, activate, and create an organization that knows where, how, and when to use the tactical tools effectively.

 Think of readiness as the church and enablement as the state.